Stock Exchange Investment

 This is a topic that opens up many issues relating to finance.

-If a company, such as Nasdaq, is trying to make a cross border stock exchange investment, there are huge national economic and regulatory issues at stake.
+If a company, such as NASDAQ, is trying to make a cross border stock exchange investment, there are huge national economic and regulatory issues at stake.

 For example, we have said many times on this site, that a bourse is a vital part of a national economy.
 It really is!
 We were not joking.
 There can potentially be major financial consequences for a national economy when it's stock exchange is bought by a foreign corporation.